 Personally, I have never liked hydraulic ergs, but for somebody who is first starting out with a very basic set-up, this will provide you with exactly what you need to give you that extra push to work out and potentially purchase a different model down the line.

 V-fit Tornado Air Rower

-As sturdy as it is lightweight this rowing machine boasts being made from high quality alloy steel and aluminium which makes it perfect for thorough workouts whilst still maintaining it’s integrity.
-The seat is made from a high quality rubber which is perfectly moulded for comfortable long sessions.
-The feet pads are adjustable too which means that it will be comfortable for taller people (like myself) to use this machine.
+As sturdy as it is lightweight this rowing machine boasts being made from high-quality alloy steel and aluminium which makes it perfect for thorough workouts whilst still maintaining its integrity.
+The seat is made from a high-quality rubber which is perfectly moulded for comfortable long sessions.
+The foot pads are adjustable too which means that it will be comfortable for taller people (like myself) to use this machine.

-In terms of screens this rowing machine has three!
-Which means that all of your data can be tracked accurately, measuring time, strokes per minute, stroke counter, distance, speed, and an approximate calorie burn display.
+In terms of screens, this rowing machine has three!
+This means that all of your data can be tracked accurately, measuring time, strokes per minute, stroke counter, distance, speed, and an approximate calorie burn display.